-Carclew’s Reconciliation Action Plan (RAP) has been in development for over 12 months with a committee made up of a number of staff, Board representatives and external Aboriginal community members contributing to its creation.
+Carclew’s Reconciliation Action Plan (RAP) was developed for over 12 months with a committee made up of a number of staff, Board representatives and external Aboriginal community members contributing to its creation.

 Carclew RAP Launch